 The good news?
 Both tubeless tire sealants contain Slime’s best features: Both work in extreme temperatures.
 Both are safe and easy to use.
 Both are environmentally friendly and clean up with water.
 Both last longer to ensure better puncture protection.

 No more flats with Slime!

 Here at Slime, we love the community we live in.
 That is why we partnered with the United Way of San Luis Obispo County to help give back to our local neighbors and friends in need.
-Last year, every single Slime employee (100%!) volunteered to make a donation straight from our paychecks to United Way.
+This year, every single Slime employee (100%!) volunteered to make a donation straight from our paychecks to United Way.

 But it gets better.
 Our parent company, Illinois Tool Works (ITW), also wants to help us make a difference.
 So for every dollar raised for United Way, ITW doubles that donation dollar-for-dollar.